jiarong/SSUsearch/README.md

 Pipeline tutorial
 ------------------

 The tutorials are written in ipython notebook.
 The **easiest way to run it** is using amazon EC2 instances with ami **ami-97e31afc** and add more storage according to your data size (the default is 20 Gb).
 [Here](http://ged.msu.edu/angus/tutorials-2012/start-up-an-ec2-instance.html) is tutorial on how to setup EC2 instances.
-Notebook could be accessed through https.
+Notebook could be accessed through https using browser (**chrome or firefox NOT safari**).
 Password to access https is **openscience**.
 There are some introduciton [here](http://ged.msu.edu/angus/tutorials-2012/introducing-ipython-notebook.html)

 If you want to run the notebooks on your computer, ipython (v4) with notebook dependencies are needed.